Gazerbeam2/code-wars-javascript-repo/JS-Solutions/8kyu-MakeUpperCase/README.md

+Title:

+8kyu - MakeUpperCase

+Description:

-Write a function which converts the input string to uppercase
+Write a function which converts the input string to uppercase.